AshwinNehete/ashwinnehete.github.io/_portfolio/3aiml_project.md

 collection: portfolio
 ---

-`24787 - Artificial Intelligence and Machine Learning - Fall 2020`
+`Artificial Intelligence and Machine Learning - Fall 2020`

 * Implemented several classifiers to model the effects of future changes in U.S. light-duty vehicles on carbon emission levels.
 * Accomplished significant reduction in the execution time while maintaining 90% accuracy by using feature engineering.